 Recent rigorous evaluations have revealed that a handful of sectoral programs have been successful at increasing the employment and earnings of participants multiple years after participation.
 Yet, there is a lack of evidence on which groups of individuals benefit from these programs.

 Each program’s offerings, contexts, and effects vary.
-Additionally, the populations they serve—and don’t serve—may vary, which raises questions about which communities may be benefiting from these services and which may be underserved.
+Additionally, the populations they serve—and don’t serve—may vary, raising questions about which communities may be benefiting from these services and which may be underserved.

 The Systematic Equity Review

-In this study, the PROMISE Center will:
+In this study, the PROMISE Center:

 The PROMISE Center is directly supported by the AIR Equity Initiative, AIR’s $100+ million five-year investment to advance equity in several important areas: workforce development, education, public safety and policing, and health.
 The AIR Equity Initiative is committed to investing in the generation and use of high-quality evidence that address the harmful effects of segregation by race and place.